Modern world

 -

-Prayer to the Souls in Purgatory of Father André Haussaire
+Prayer to the Souls in Purgatory by Father André Haussaire

-O Jesus, to Your Heart I entrust (whom I desire: for example, “the victims of the virus”).
-Look at (them) and then do what Your Heart tells You.
+O Jesus, to Your Heart I entrust (whom I desire: for example, "the victims of the virus").
+Look upon (him/her/them) and then do what Your Heart tells You.
 Let Your Heart act!
-I count on Him.
+I rely on Him.
 I trust in Him.
-I abandon myself to Him!
-O Jesus, through Your Heart Continue reading
+I surrender myself to Him!
+O Jesus, through Your Heart… Continue reading

 -